top of page

 • Vapcell S4 V3.0 ($50) – advanced and reliable 4 slot analyzing charger.
 I prefer to use it in manual mode.
 Over-discharged NiMH batteries may need to be "jump started" in NiMH dumb/smart chargers first though.
 This charger is what I currently use, and is in my opinion the best overall charger.
 Vapcell Aliexpress

-• XTAR VC8S ($60-76) - advanced 8 bay analyzing charger, with storage function.
+• XTAR VC8S ($60-76) - 8 bay analyzing charger, with storage function.
 Great for charging or testing lots of batteries at once.
 NiMH charging speed is limited though.
 XTAR Direct (affiliate link).

 Vapcell S4 Plus is the best value for money charger